-Matt Le visited a marae (meeting house) in Auckland.
+Matt Le visited a wharenui (meeting house) on a marae in Auckland.
 He participated in a pōwhiri welcome, and learned about the Māori concepts of manaakitanga and kaitiakitanga.

 What is a pōwhiri?